wp-plugins/wp-lister-for-ebay/readme.txt

 = Are there any more FAQ? =

-Yes, there are more questions and answers on http://www.wplab.com/plugins/wp-lister/faq/
+Yes, there are!
+Please check out our growing knowledgebase at http://www.wplab.com/plugins/wp-lister/faq/

 = What about for WP-Lister for Amazon? =